Dries and styles damp hair in one pass using controlled airflow for curls, waves, or smooth blowouts while cutting down on heat damage.

 - You want curls, waves, and blowout volume from one tool

-- You prefer to style from damp hair with lower heat
+- You prefer styling from damp hair with controlled heat

 - You like switching between bouncy curls and sleek finishes